Johnny Sexton ‘saddened and shocked’ over concussion comments from French medics

 “Like I said, you get used to dealing with these type of things when you’re captain of your country.
 It’s a privileged position to be in and sometimes it can wear you down and you need to be reminded that a lot people would swap in for your job, so try and enjoy it.
 That’s what I have to do despite all the speculation and the attention, and I hope that I try and do a good job.
 I don’t know if I always get it right.”

-“In my neurological experience of treating more than 1,500 athletes who have suffered concussion, the pivotal elements ruling out a return to action are: the fact of having suffered concussions close together in terms of time, that a previous concussion has taken time to be shaken off [several weeks] and the fact that the player is under 20 years old because there exists a serious risk of suffering an aftershock.
+“And in my experience as a neurologist who has now followed over 1,500 concussed athletes, the most important contraindications for recovery are: having concussions close together, the fact that the last concussion took a long time to go away [several weeks] and the fact that the player is under 20 years old because there is an extremely serious risk of second impact syndrome.

-“To be clear if Sexton has not suffered from a concussion for a year, that he is asymptomatic after 48 hours, that the tests carried out are good and that the return to play protocol has been carried out properly, then there is nothing to stop him from playing against France.”
+“Clearly, if Sexton hasn’t had a concussion for over a year, that he is asymptomatic at 48 hours, that the tests are good and that the recovery protocol has gone well, there is no contraindication to his playing against France.”